-Beauty is in the eye of the beholder and all that.
-Even so - the 1960s have to be the high water mark for automotive styling.
+Beauty is in the eye of the beholder.
+Even so , the 1960s have to be the high water mark for automotive styling.
 No other decade comes close when you factor in the sheer number of stunning cars introduced within ten short years.
 Everyone was throwing their hat in to the ring - the Americans, Italians, Germans, Brits, even Aussies with the beautiful HK Monaro.

-With all that in mind - here’s ten to whet the appetite…
+With that in mind - here’s ten to whet the appetite…

 Jaguar E-type (XKE in the US)

-Independent suspension, race-bred inboard mounted rear disc brakes and that twin cam allow six under the loooong bonnet meant the E-type was as stunning under the surface as it was on the outside.
+Independent suspension, race-bred, inboard mounted rear disc brakes and a Le Mans winning, twin cam alloy six under a long shapely bonnet, meant the E-type was as stunning under the surface as it was on the outside.

 1965 Mustang fastback & convertible